linkerd/website/linkerd.io/content/blog/service-mesh-distributed-tracing-myths.md

 ![Linkerd dashboard showing an automatically generated topology graph](/images/books/webapp-detail.png)

-## Myth 3: I can "get distributed tracing" from the service mesh without having to make any changes to my application.
+## Myth 3: I can "get distributed tracing" from the service mesh without having to make any changes to my application

 **False**.
 Many respondents answered that they would not expect to need any application changes once Linkerd added distributed tracing support.